MicrosoftDocs/Hololens/hololens/hololens2-cloud-connected-configure.md

 - HoloLens 2
 ---

-# Deployment Guide – Cloud connected HoloLens 2 deployment at scale with Remote Assist - Configure
+# Configure - Cloud connected Guide

 In this section of the guide, we&#39;ll go over how to set up Auto Enrollment for your tenant, and how to apply licenses for both Intune and Remote Assist.